When my wife and I first discussed that I might become a stay at home dad it felt completely alien to me.

 It was always awkward around the Christmas and New Year periods as to whether I would get time off or not.

-With my wife being a teacher, she always has a reasonable amount of time off, especially during the summer holidays.
+With my wife working in education, she always has a certain amount of time off during the summer holidays.

 And now I’m am home full time we can all spend that time together as a family.